sam-wong8/newer-york/index.md

 The city of Newer York has a fair democracy, ensuring every citizen has their voice heard.

-Newer York has laws against any discrimination and ensures that judgement and elections are fair, and any citizen can run for leadership positions.
+Newer York has laws against any discrimination and ensures that judgement and elections are fair, and any good citizen can run for leadership positions.

 Newer York's foreign relations are strong, the city actively encourages cooperation between foreign nations, promoting peace, strong alliances, and global progress.